 While MI produces demonstrable reductions in alcohol use and related harm, there is significant scope to increase their impact.
 Most studies comparing MI and no treatment control conditions report small to moderate differences in alcohol use outcomes [20, 21].
 One reason for this is that treatment effects tend to reduce over time, as young people in control groups also begin to address their alcohol misuse [21, 23].

-reported ED-based MI was more effective for reducing alcohol use at 6 and 12 months follow up than assessment feedback alone, only small differences in effect size (f’s ranging -.24 to -.33) were found.
+It is unclear which form of BI is most effective for treating youth alcohol misuse as many studies report small effect sizes when comparing MI with other types of BIs.
+For example, while Monti et al. reported ED-based MI was more effective for reducing alcohol use at 6 and 12 months follow up than assessment feedback alone, only small differences in effect size (f’s ranging -.24 to -.33) were found.
 We recently found two sessions of MI had more impact on alcohol use than an AF/I control at 1 (f = -.62) and 3 months (f = -.51) but not 6 month (f = -.47) follow up, in young people accessing a youth primary care service .
 However, two further studies comparing MI with AF/I in college students at 6 and 12 month follow up, did not find superiority for MI [26, 27].

 Recent theoretical and empirical advances provide new insights into how to increase the impact of BIs for youth alcohol misuse.
 Most addiction theories focus on two major sources of reinforcement for substance misuse: (i) positive reinforcement linked to the pleasurable effects of substance use and (ii) negative reinforcement, linked to the relief of negative affect or withdrawal symptoms [28, 29].
 Personality risk models of substance use provide one way of understanding individual differences in susceptibility to drug reinforcement.
 Different personality traits have been shown to be reinforcement-specific, and are related to different patterns of substance misuse , distinct motivations for substance use [28, 29, 31] and differential sensitivity to alcohol reinforcement [32, 33].
 Four personality risk factors for youth substance misuse namely: (i) anxiety-sensitivity/proneness; (ii) depression-proneness; (iii) impulsivity-reward dependence; and (iv) sensation seeking, have been shown to differentially predict susceptibility to binge drinking, alcohol-related problems, illicit drug use and coping and enhancement motives for substance use in young people .
 Anxiety proneness is a fear of anxiety-related bodily symptoms and has been linked to alcohol misuse and related problems in young adulthood, via a negative reinforcement process where alcohol is used to reduce anxiety symptoms and negative affect [34–37].
 Depression-proneness links with drinking to cope with depression-specific emotions and is associated with early onset alcohol and drug problems [30, 38].
 Impulsivity or a tendency to act without thinking is associated with early onset and problematic alcohol and other drug use, as well as a range of other externalizing problems including antisocial and sexual risk-taking behaviors [38–44].
 Sensation seeking or the need for intense pleasurable experiences, has the strongest links with alcohol misuse (especially binge drinking) and other drug use [45–47], and drinking for enhancement reasons via positive reinforcement processes [28, 29, 31].